 - Preschool Exit Assessment: (required upon OSEP-exiting a child) This field should be GOLD® and will usually prepopulate.

 - Home Language Survey: Completing this survey will help determine whether a child should be assessed using the two additional objectives 37-38 under the area of English Language Acquisition.
 This information assists teachers in planning ways to support children’s language and literacy acquisition and in basing instruction on children’s strengths and needs.
 The Home Language Survey should not be completed by teachers without input from parents or other family members.
 The data gathered with this “Home Language Survey” should not be used to label children or identify them for special services.
 It should be used to help the teacher determine how to assess children most accurately and support their development and learning.
 The “Home Language Survey” is a resource of the GOLD® assessment system, not a requirement.
 Programs who include a home language survey in their enrollment paperwork can use this information to fill in the first part of the GOLD® survey.

 - Assess this child using the Spanish Language and Literacy Objectives?: For children whose home language is Spanish, a Spanish-language version of the language and literacy objectives is available for use to help teachers track language and literacy development in Spanish.
 These objectives are very similar to the English version of these language and literacy objectives, but adaptations were made to reflect patterns of development unique to Spanish language and literacy.
 The adult using these objectives to assess a child must be able to fluently read and speak Spanish.

-Colored bands are set up at the class and child level.
+Color bands are set up at the class and child level.
 The child level was discussed above.
-Please remember these important guidelines for assigning colored bands at the class level for preschool classrooms:
+Please remember these important guidelines for assigning color bands at the class level for preschool classrooms: